Quickstart: Use Search explorer to run queries in the Azure portal

 In this quickstart, you used Search explorer to query an index using the REST API.

-• Results are returned as verbose JSON documents so that you can view document construction and content, in entirety.
-The select parameter in a query expression can limit which fields are returned.
+• Results are returned as verbose JSON documents so that you can view the construction and content of each document in its entirety.
+The select parameter in a query expression limits which fields are returned.

-• Search results are composed of all fields marked as "retrievable" in the index.
-Select the adjacent Fields tab to review attributes.
+• Search results are composed of all fields attributed as retrievable in the index.
+Select the Fields tab to review attributes.

-• Keyword search, similar to what you might enter in a commercial web browser, are useful for testing an end-user experience.
-For example, assuming the built-in real estate sample index, you could enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.
+• Keyword search, similar to what you might enter in a commercial web browser, is useful for testing an end-user experience.
+For example, assuming the built-in realestate-us-sample index, you can enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.

 • Query and filter expressions are articulated in a syntax implemented by Azure AI Search.
 The default is a simple syntax, but you can optionally use full Lucene for more powerful queries.
 Filter expressions are articulated in an OData syntax.